4 min read

 This blog post was originally published in 2014.

-Sevil is the Creative Director at Reward Gateway.
+Sevil is the Head of Product at Reward Gateway.
 She's obsessed with user experience (UX) and creating exceptional product experiences for our current and future clients.